Jemoka/Jemoka/README.md

 * 🕵️‍ [MODET](https://github.com/MODAP/MODET): a open-source object detection implimentation for the MODAP drone
 * 🤖 [gregarious](https://github.com/Jemoka/gregarious): Easy-Peasy Findy of Robot-ies on Tweeties.
 Also [a research paper](https://www.preprints.org/manuscript/202004.0214/v1).
 You should use [this version](https://github.com/Jemoka/gregarioussystem), which is better maintained.
 * 🗣 [PolitiSort](https://github.com/PolitiSort/PolitiSort): Sort your political stance, with a little LSTM w/ @zbuster05
+* 🛀 [Replier](https://github.com/jemoka/replier/): Talk with Your Transformer Buddy for Counseling
 * 🧑‍💻 [Borg](https://github.com/Jemoka/Borg): Rapidly Configure a Lot of Things

 <div>